Matthew-D-Johnston/ls180-database-foundations/ls180_lesson_1/intro_to_sql.md

 ### Structured Data

 *  Structured data attempts to solve the problem of the limitations of unstructured data.
-* One way to structure data is by using a tabular format of of rows and columns, like a spreadsheet.
+* One way to structure data is by using a tabular format of rows and columns, like a spreadsheet.
 * A common way of storing data in a structured manner is to use a **relational database**.
 A basic definition of a database is simply 'a structured set of data held in a computer'.

 ### Spreadsheet as Database